andryjohn/RJ-s-blog/_posts/2019-05-26-learning-flexbox.md

 ![flexbox tip 2](http://i1064.photobucket.com/albums/u363/Ohans_Emmanuel/flexbox-article/flexbox-tip-2_zpsgvnqmdhw.jpg)

+---

-This is the foundation for using the flexbox model, and as soon as that's understood, more interesting things lie ahead.
+>This is the foundation for using the flexbox model, and as soon as that's understood, more interesting things lie ahead.

 So, here is where I wrap up the Introduction to the Flexbox model.